drachenwald/dun-in-mara/events/2024/cold/index.md

 ### Site Information
 The Site allows for camping and crash space.
 No bedding or sheets will be provided.

+There might be dogs at this event.
+They are allowed outdoors and indoors if they are on a leash.
+We ask all dog owners to control their dog´s behaviour.

 ### Schedule
 To be determined.
 Will include Armoured Combat, Archery, Fencing, and Arts and Sciences.